We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 3. Approve the requested Award amount.

-Beginning on January 2, 2024, and ending on March 15, 2024, the ELRC will:
+Beginning on October 7, 2024, and ending on December 27, 2024, the ELRC will:

-1. Issue payment to the provider
+1. Issue payment to the provider.

-Between on January 2, 2024, and ending May 8, 2024, eligible providers will:
+Beginning on October 7, 2024, and ending February 28, 2025, eligible providers will:

-No later than May 15, 2024, providers will:
+No later than March 28, 2025, providers will:

 1. Submit a Keystone STARS CQI Award Final Expenditure Report (FER) to the ELRC electronically (through email, fax, or Provider Self Service (PSS)) or via USPS.

-1. If applicable, return any unspent Award funds to the ELRC.
+2. If applicable, return any unspent Award funds to the ELRC.

 Award Reporting and Monitoring Information

 While providers will not submit receipts to the ELRC (unless requested), providers must keep original receipts for their records.
 These receipts may be reviewed by the ELRC, OCDEL Program Representatives, and/or state/federal agents for auditing/monitoring purposes.
-All Award-related documentation must be maintained for 7 years.
+All Award-related documentation must be maintained for seven years.

 • For monitoring purposes original receipts must have at a minimum:

-• A purchase date (from July 1, 2023, through May 8, 2024).
+• A purchase date (from July 1, 2024, through February 28, 2025).

 • The name of the vendor or supplier.